 Concrete Floor Repair for Theatres

 Concrete floors can sink and crack due to the soil beneath them.
 When the soil constantly shifts and moves due to the changing moisture content, this creates voids beneath the concrete making the concrete sink into the voids.
-Repairing concrete before it totally fails is important.
+Repairing concrete before it fails is important.
 If you see sinking concrete theatre floors in Kansas City, we offer polyjacking to level concrete back to its original level.

 Polyjacking Used for Theatre Concrete Floors